puppetlabs/bolt/README.md

 ### Global configuration options

-`concurrency`: The number of threads to use when executing on remote nodes(default 100)
+`concurrency`: The number of threads to use when executing on remote nodes (default: 100)

 `format`: The format to use when printing results.
-Options are `human` and `json`(default `human`)
+Options are `human` and `json` (default: `human`)

 `modulepath`: The module path to load tasks and plan code from.
-This is a list of directories seperated byt the OS specific file path seperator.
+This is a list of directories separated by the OS-specific path separator (`:` on Linux/macOS, `;` on Windows).

 ### `ssh` transport configuration options

-`insecure`: Whether to perform host key validation when connecting over ssh.(default false)
+`insecure`: If true, host key validation will be skipped when connecting over SSH. (default: false)

-`private-key`: The path to the private key file to use for ssh authentication.
+`private-key`: The path to the private key file to use for SSH authentication.

+`connect-timeout`: Maximum amount of time to allow for an SSH connection to be established, in seconds

 ### `winrm` transport configuration options

-There are currenlty no options for the winrm transport
+`connect-timeout`: Maximum amount of time to allow for a WinRM connection to be established, in seconds

 ### `pcp` transport configuration options

-There are currenlty no options for the pcp orchestrator transport
+There are currently no options for the PCP orchestrator transport

 ## Usage examples